*Note: this is NOT a paid endorsement. All opinions are our own.

 - Travel anxiety

 - Separation anxiety

 This is a great resource to make sure you are properly using your ThunderShirt.

 Bay Area based trainer Beverly Ulbrich thinks utilizing these training tools with the ThunderShirt is a good idea.

 “I would not rely on the ThunderShirt alone,” Ulbrich says.
 “Also do training to build confidence, conquer fears or overcome separation anxiety.”

 ThunderShirt giving back

-The bottom line is we are very impressed with the results from ThunderShirt.
+We are very impressed with the results from the ThunderShirt.
 But don’t just take our word for it; check out these videos of dogs who have been helped by ThunderShirt.

 For a complete list of the company’s products, visit the ThunderShirt shop.